 Before you begin writing the eulogy, take some time to reminisce on the times you spent with the person who has passed away.

-By noting these memories there are sure to be a few that you remember more fondly than others, instantly providing you with the topics you’re likely to most powerfully connect with.
+By noting these memories there are sure to be a few that you remember more fondly than others, instantly providing you with the topics you’re likely to connect with most powerfully.

 When thinking about what to include in the eulogy, consider: